1312 (13th November)

 4. Short Term Cause – Philip VI of France was sheltering David of Scotland and threatened to intervene in Scotland against Edward III.

 5. Trigger Event – Philip VI invaded and confiscated English held Gascony.
 In retaliation Edward claimed the French crown.

-Edward had put in place measures to provide for the government of England while he was in France.
+King Edward III had put in place measures to provide for the government of England while he was in France.
 However, his advisers were unhappy with the campaign to take the French throne because they believed that if he were successful England would take second place to France.

 Hundred Years War

-Edward mounted a series of campaigns against the French in Flanders but the French refused to be drawn into battle.
+King Edward mounted a series of campaigns against the French in Flanders but the French refused to be drawn into battle.
 Edward also continued to make alliances against Philip VI.

 1338 (29th November)

 A son, Lionel, was born to Edward and Philippa at Antwerp.